We are a church that is reformed and always reforming – and this includes matters of faith and public policy.

 THE PRESBYTERIAN CHURCH IN THE UNITED STATES AND SOCIAL WITNESS

-Our denomination, the Presbyterian Church in the United States of America (PCUSA), has a long history of taking stands on important social issues.
-This is the first in a series of articles intended to inform us about positions taken by PCUSA on our behalf.
+Our denomination, the Presbyterian Church in the United States of America (PCUSA), has a long history of addressing important social and ethical matters.
+This is the third in a series of website articles intended to inform us about positions taken by PCUSA on our behalf.